Check out the new Google Sheets

 - Advanced conditional formatting improvements: Apply formatting to your spreadsheet based on cell contents or formulas.

-- And many more, including colored sheet tabs, paste transpose, improved find and replace, and lots of new number formatting options.
+- And many more, including colored sheet tabs, paste transpose, improved find and replace, add-ons, easier linking, and lots of new number formatting options.

 Making the new features mentioned above accessible to everyone is important.
 You'll notice that brand new features, such as filter views and the new number formatting dialogs, are accessible using screen readers.
 Learn more about accessibility in Google Sheets.